-As a member of the End of Life Doula Association of Canada, and the National End of Life Doula Alliance , Jo-Anne is committed to a regulated and monitored scope of practice and applies the utmost integrity and ethics in her work.
+As a member of the National End of Life Doula Alliance , Jo-Anne is committed to a regulated and monitored scope of practice and applies the utmost integrity and ethics in her work.

-Jo-Anne’s volunteer experience includes responsibilities as a Board member for the Central Okanagan Hospice Association and the Westside Health Network Society.
-She also volunteers in community support at Hospice and is a Therapy Clown – “Licensed for laughter and clowning”, volunteering with two local groups visiting residents in care facilities and hospitals.
+Jo-Anne’s volunteer experience includes responsibilities as a Board member of the Westside Health Network Society, Okanagan Chapter Chair for Dying with Dignity, and peer to peer supporter/facilitator for MAiD Family Support Society and Bridge C14 She also volunteers in community support at the Central Okanagan Hospice Association and is a Therapy Clown – “Licensed for laughter and clowning”, volunteering with two local groups visiting residents in care facilities and hospitals.

 Jo-Anne Haun and End of Life Alternatives, provides educational seminars, workshops and private Doula services.